jakebathman/tailwindcss-uk-docs/source/docs/extracting-components.blade.md

   </div>
   <div class="mt-4 md:mt-0 md:ml-6">
     <div class="uppercase tracking-wide text-sm text-indigo-600 font-bold">Marketing</div>
-    <a href="#" class="block mt-1 text-lg leading-tight font-semibold text-gray-900 hover:underline">Finding customers for your new business</a>
+    <a href="#" class="block mt-1 text-lg leading-tight font-semibold text-grey-900 hover:underline">Finding customers for your new business</a>
-    <p class="mt-2 text-gray-600">Getting a new business off the ground is a lot of hard work.
+    <p class="mt-2 text-grey-600">Getting a new business off the ground is a lot of hard work.
 Here are five ideas you can use to find your first customers.</p>
   </div>
 </div>
 @endcomponent

 But as a project grows, you'll inevitably find yourself repeating common utility combinations to recreate the same component in many different places.
 This is most apparent with small components, like buttons, form elements, badges, etc.

-@component('_partials.code-sample', ['class' => 'text-center'])
+@component('_partials.code-sample', ['class' => 'text-centre'])
 <button class="bg-blue-500 hover:bg-blue-700 text-white font-bold py-2 px-4 rounded">
   Button
 </button>